timdonnelly/Advance/README.md

 Physics-based animations for iOS, tvOS, and macOS.

----

-## What is it?

-Advance enables fully interactive and interruptable physics-based animations.

 This project was originally developed to power the animations throughout the Apple Design Award winning Storehouse app for iOS, but has since been extensively rewritten in modern Swift.

 ## Examples